Supplements To Improve Adrenal Fatigue

 Adrenal fatigue is typically associated with a bad bacterial balance in the gut, called dysbiosis.
 When we are under chronic stress, we create an internal environment that favors the overgrowth of bad microbes and we are unable to heal the gut lining (6).

-Probiotic supplements help to create balance in the microbiome, heal leaky gut and reduce stress on the body.
+Probiotic supplements help to create balance in the microbiome, heal leaky gut, and reduce stress on the body.
 I start my clients with the most powerful, research validated strains such as lactobacillus acidophilus and plantarum as well as Bifidobacterium longum and lactis.
 I will have clients take 30-100 billion CFU’s daily away from meals to restore microbial harmony.

 Herbal Adaptogens:

 There are a specific group of plants with unique characteristics that are called adaptogenic herbs.
-These herbs help to coordinate how our body adapts to stress by modulating the utilization of our stress hormones (78).
+These herbs help to coordinate how our body adapts to stress by modulating the utilization of our stress hormones (7, 8).

 Adaptogens have adapted themselves over thousands of years of weathering extreme environmental stressors.
 Many of these grow in the mountains and in areas of extreme temperature ranges.

 Mountains are known to face both extreme cold at night and extreme heat (due to their closer proximity to the sun) during the middle of the day.
-Plants like rhodiola and many other adaptogens have evolved to take on an array of antioxidant compounds that help them survive such harsh environmental conditions.
+Plants like Rhodiola and many other adaptogens have evolved to take on an array of antioxidant compounds that help them survive such harsh environmental conditions.

 These herbs pass these beneficial antioxidant compounds onto us when we consume them.
 Not only do these compounds reduce oxidative stress, but they also help to promote physiological homeostasis by improving our HPA axis.

-Many of the other herbs such as cordyceps, rhodiola and ginseng are better at increasing your energy and mental clarity.
+Many of the other herbs such as cordyceps, rhodiola, and ginseng are better at increasing your energy and mental clarity.
 If you take them at night they could possibly keep you up.
 These are great in the morning and mid-day or mid-afternoon.

 Just like anything else, you may notice that you respond better to certain adaptogenic herbs better than others.
-If you notice the herbs make you more tired and inflamed during the day or stimulate you at night than it may be best to avoid them as you may be having a stress response to the herb itself.
+If you notice the herbs make you more tired and inflamed during the day or stimulate you at night then it may be best to avoid them as you may be having a stress response to the herb itself.

 Here is how I recommend using these herbs.

-Ashwaghanda: Begin with 400mg – 1x per day and if you feel good using it you can gradually go up to 400-800 mg – 2x per day
+Ashwagandha: Begin with 400mg – 1x per day and if you feel good using it you can gradually go up to 400-800 mg – 2x per day

 Astragalus: Begin with 500mg – 1x per day and if you feel good using it you can gradually go up to 500 mg – 1000mg – 2x per day